 Teaching can be truly exhausting: even after a short half-term, you can find yourself crawling out of bed on a morning, clinging to a slither of hope that in a week’s time you’ll be binge watching ‘Vampire Diaries’ under the pretence of ‘learning to understand your students on a deeper level.’
 If you do battle through the tiredness however, then the last week of any term can be a lovely time to enjoy your craft, really listen to your students and pat yourself on the back for every little thing that has gone well thanks to you.

-Here are my top tips to squeeze every bit of happiness out of your last few days of the year:
+Here are my top tips to squeeze every bit of happiness out of your last few days of any term:

 - Be mindful in the classroom – Be present in the moment when you’re teaching.
 Forget the ‘to do’ list.
 Notice everything about the students that you’re teaching – their curiosity, their kindness, their humour…